-If a business is experience rated, a completed Experience Rating Form (also referred to as an Experience Rating Worksheet) is provided to its insurer when a policy is written.
-A completed Experience Rating Form provides detailed information about the classification codes assigned to a policy by the WCIRB, the payroll reported for each of those classifications, summaries of claims amounts and the
+If a business is experience rated, a completed Experience Rating Form (also referred to as an Experience Rating Worksheet, experience modification.) is provided to its insurer when a policy is written.
+A completed ratesheet provides detailed information about the classification codes assigned to a policy by the WCIRB, the payroll reported for each of those classifications, summaries of claims amounts and the

 Appearing below the company name and address are the classifications (other than 8810, Clerical Office Employees, and 8742, Salespersons – outside) that have been assigned to the company by the WCIRB.

-This is the date that the worksheet was originally released by the WCIRB to the insurance company.
+The issue date is the date that the worksheet was originally released by the WCIRB to the insurance company.

 Payroll and loss information on the worksheet is grouped by policy.
-The insurer code for the insurer who wrote the policy and the policy year is shown above the payroll and claims information for that policy.
+The insurer code for the insurer that wrote the policy and the policy year is shown above the payroll and claims information for that policy.
 For information about the insurer codes used by the WCIRB, see WCIRB Insurer Codes.

 The Expected Loss Rate reflects the anticipated average cost of benefits, per $100 of payroll, for a classification during the experience period.
 Expected Loss Rates are subject to change yearly.
-For example, the 2011 Expected Loss Rate for Classification 3632, Machine Shops, is $1.52.
-In other words, for every $100 of payroll, the average cost of benefits resulting from workplace injuries assigned to Classification 3632 during the experience period was $1.52.
-The Expected Loss Rates can be found in the Publications and Filings section of the WCIRB website.
+For example, the 2021 Expected Loss Rate for Classification 7219, Trucking Firms, is $3.31.
+In other words, for every $100 of payroll, the average cost of benefits resulting from workplace injuries assigned to Classification 7219 during the experience period was $3.31.
+The Expected Loss Rates table can be found in the California Workers' Compensation Experience Rating Plan—1995 (ERP).

 Expected Losses are determined by multiplying total payroll (per $100) for each classification by the Expected Loss Rate.
 This amount reflects an estimate of the cost of losses expected to arise during the experience period for your company based on the payroll reported for each classification.

-The Expected Excess is the difference between the total Expected Losses and the total Primary Expected Losses.
+The Expected Excess Losses is the difference between the total Expected Losses and the total Primary Expected Losses.
 This number represents average excess losses expected for similar-sized employers within your classification.